Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 Why is digital literacy important?

-Digital literacy is important for a variety of reasons.
-For starters, digital literacy is important because we live in a society that is increasingly reliant on digital tools.
-From social media to Zoom meetings to online payments and many more, much of our society is filtered through a digital lens.
+Digital literacy is important for many reasons.
+For starters, digital literacy is important because we live in an increasingly digital society.
+From social media to Zoom meetings to online payments and more, much of our society is now filtered through a digital lens.
+Further, the widespread move to remote work has demanded an increase in digital skills for many employees.

 Pull quote with the text: 88% of organisations have not taken any action to tackle their employees' lack of digital skills